alxyuu/ember-stream/README.md

 ##### create( streamName )

-Create a new stream with the supplied `streamName`, and return it.
-This object will have a few useful properties of its own:
+Create and receive a new stream object with the supplied `streamName`.
+This object has the following properties:

 - *name* - The registered string name of the stream
 - *on*( actionName, handler ) - Call to set up an observer `handler` function for the specified `actionName`; any data passed on through the action using *send* will be received by the `handler`